chaisemartinPackages/did_multiplegt/README.md

 Estimation in Difference-in-Difference (DID) designs with multiple groups and periods.

 **Short description**
 did_multiplegt estimates the effect of a treatment on an outcome, using group- (e.g. county- or state-) level panel data with multiple groups and periods.
 The panel of groups may be unbalanced: not all groups have to be observed at every period (see FAQ section for more info on that).
 The data may also be at a more disaggregated level than the group level (e.g. individual-level wage data to measure the effect of a regional-level minimum-wage on individuals' wages).
-The treatment need not be binary.
+The treatment doesn't need to be binary.

 **References**